Yandex Music

-Yandex Music (Яндекс Музыка) is a Russian music streaming service developed by Yandex.
-Users select musical compositions, albums, collections of musical tracks to stream to their device on demand and receive personalized recommendations.
-The service is also available as web browser.
-It is available in Armenia, Azerbaijan, Belarus, Georgia, Israel, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan and Uzbekistan.
-Subscription can only be paid from supported countries above, but the service is then available in all other countries.
+Yandex Music (Яндекс Музыка) is a Russian music streaming service launched by Yandex in 2010.
+As of October 2017, the service has over 40 million songs with about 20 million people using the service at least once a month.
+It offers DRM-protected audio content, including songs and music videos, as well as podcasts.
+Apart from Russia, service is also available in Armenia, Azerbaijan, Belarus, Georgia, Israel, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan and Uzbekistan.
+Subscription can only be paid from supported countries, but the service is then available in all other countries.

-As of October 2017, over 40 million music tracks were available on Yandex Music.
-About 20 million people use the service at least once a month.

-The most popular feature of Yandex Music is the smart playlists, which is updated daily for each user and features recently played tracks, similar music to their favorites, and diverse tracks that are based on user's tastes.
+The most popular feature of Yandex Music are the personalized smart playlists, which are updated daily and features recently played tracks, music similar to their favorite tracks, and diverse tracks that are based on user's tastes.